SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step7
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 7\.
-The base of the nest will sit directly onto the scale by slotting onto the nest holders.
+The base of the nest will sit directly on the scale by slotting into the nest holders.
 This area will be filled with nesting material and enrichment, like chew sticks, during the experiments.
 :::
 ::::